Non-Resident Hunting in B.C.

 - Black bear

-All non-resident hunters wishing to hunt big game in the Province of British Columbia are required to be accompanied by a registered guide outfitter or by a resident who holds an Accompany to Hunt Permit.
+All non-resident hunters wishing to hunt big game in the Province of British Columbia are required to be accompanied by a licenced guide outfitter, an assistant guide outfitter hired by a guide outfitter or a resident who holds a Permit to Accompany.

 Small game includes: